Table of Contents

 Beware of debris from damaged buildings, walls, telephone poles, traffic lights, falling glass, billboards, etc., and make your way to an open space.
 Avoid walking in roadways whenever possible.

 Inside buildings, shopping complexes and underground shopping centers

 Move away from any glass, lighting fixtures or display shelves.
 When evacuating, follow the instructions given by those in charge.
 Do not use elevators or escalators.
+If you are in an elevator when tremors start, press all the floor buttons and get off at the first floor you stop at and evacuate via the stairs.
 Older office and high rise buildings pose a high risk of collapsing and should be evacuated immediately.
-Many of the newer buildings include earthquake resistant or seismic isolation structures, and will pose less of a threat.
+Many newer buildings include earthquake resistant or seismic isolation structures, and will pose less of a threat.
 In buildings with few support columns, ceilings may collapse.

 Trains and subways

 Hold onto handrails and straps and beware of sudden stops and falling items from the luggage rack.

 Reduce your speed gently and pull to a stop on the left side of the road.
 If a parking lot or other open area is available it is better to stop there.
 Once the tremor stops exit your vehicle and begin evacuating on foot.
 In mountainous areas where landslides pose a danger or coastal regions where tsunamis are possible, you should evacuate to safety immediately.

 If you are near the sea, once a large tremor hits it is generally best to evacuate towards higher ground immediately.
 Tsunami arrival times can range from a matter of minutes to several hours, and waves can continue for hours or days.
 Even if a tsunami does not occur immediately after the earthquake, it is dangerous to return to seaside areas.
 Be especially wary if the ocean water recedes significantly, as this is a sign that immediate evacuation is necessary.